 How It Works

 The aim of the Atkins diet is to switch your body from burning carbohydrates to fat for fuel.
 Stereotypically, women tend to eat more carbohydrates while men eat more protein.
-The trouble is that if your body is programmed to burn carbohydrates and you’re constantly refueling by eating them, your body won’t tackle that stubborn fat.
-What Atkins does is limit carbohydrates and interrupt your body’s sugar cycle so it can start burning fat instead.
+The idea is that if your body is programmed to burn carbohydrates and you’re constantly refueling by eating them, your body won’t tackle that stubborn fat.
+By limiting carbohydrates and interrupting your body’s sugar cycle, Atkins promises you'll start burning fat instead.

-The Atkins diet limits the intake of carbohydrates, the idea being that carbohydrates slow fat loss.
-The sugar in carbohydrates can cause crashes in your energy levels and affect your hunger cravings, while protein, good fat, and fiber all work to keep you satiated for longer.
+The Atkins diet limits the intake of carbohydrates, the claim being that carbohydrates slow fat loss.
+The sugar in refined carbohydrates can cause crashes in your energy levels and affect your hunger cravings, while protein, good fat, and fiber all work to keep you satiated for longer.

 Unlike the original Atkins diet (the plan where you eat as much bacon, steak, eggs, and cheese as you like), the new Atkins takes the low-carb approach and marries it with new scientific research.
 Atkins 2.0 is about filling up on lean protein, good fats, as well as low-carb, nutrient-rich fruits and vegetables so you don’t risk your health while losing weight.